meteor/meteor/content/security.md

 1. Remove the `insecure` package
 1. Remove the `autopublish` package
-1. Validate all method and publication arguments
-  1. Use `audit-argument-checks` to ensure this
+1. Validate all method and publication arguments, and use `audit-argument-checks` to ensure this
 1. Deny writes to the `profile` field on user documents // XXX link to accounts
 1. Use methods instead of client-side insert/update/remove and allow/deny
 1. Use specific selectors and filter fields in publications